datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/datadog-api.md

 === "2.
 Find your API Key"

-    click on the API Key which will open a modal as in step two.
+    Click on the API Key which will open a modal as in step two.
     ![Generate API Key][image-4]

 === "3.
 Copy your API Key"

-    In the open API Key modal copy the API Key
+    Click the blue 'Copy' key to copy your API, and paste into the form

     ![Copy API Key][image-7]